 SHAREHOLDER ALERT: Kaskela Law LLC Announces Stockholder Investigation of Summit Therapeutics Inc. (SMMT) and Encourages SMMT Investors to Contact the Firm

-/EIN News/ -- PHILADELPHIA, Feb.
-27, 2023 (GLOBE NEWSWIRE) -- Kaskela Law LLC announces that it is investigating Summit Therapeutics Inc. (NASDAQ: SMMT) (“Summit”) on behalf of the Company’s shareholders.
+PHILADELPHIA, Feb.
+27, 2023 (GLOBE NEWSWIRE) -- Kaskela Law LLC announces that it is investigating Summit Therapeutics Inc. SMMT ("Summit") on behalf of the Company's shareholders.

 The investigation seeks to determine whether Summit has issued false and misleading statements and/or failed to disclose material facts to its investors, thereby violating the securities laws and causing harm to the company's shareholders.